kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Add rj45 socket to pcb with wireout for spi to picospinet node
 * TODO Add onboard WiFi via esp32 spi 1. with spi 0 for lan. code 0 can be used to detect if powered on by a switch to save bat.
-* TODO Set up led on last vid pin. add to keyboard firmware a check for config bit set to enable disable.
-See firmware_buzz.asm
 * TODO Can i add 32k ram bank switch to cover the rom?
 * TODO Add nmi button with rst vector to address 0x66 - some code stubs in main.asm. add some words to check and restart nmi flag
 * TODO Move Tape support Forth code into firmware